jesperancinha/isbn-stacks/README.md

 ## Buy me a coffee

 I hope you enjoyed this repository.
-If you did, you can optionally please buy me a coffee, which enables me to constantly improve and make new free content regularly for everyone.
+If you did, you can optionally please buy me a coffee, which supports me to constantly improve and make new free content regularly for everyone.
 Thank you so much!

 [![Buy me a coffee](https://img.buymeacoffee.com/button-api/?text=Buy%20me%20a%20coffee&emoji=&slug=jesperancinha&button_colour=046c46&font_colour=ffffff&font_family=Cookie&outline_colour=ffffff&coffee_colour=FFDD00 "title")](https://www.buymeacoffee.com/jesperancinha)